 - Ensure the best possible results from biodiversity net gain

-For case studies and a practical guide on biodiversity net gain principles, visit the CIEEM website.
+For case studies and a practical guide on BNG principles, visit the CIEEM website.

-Our team has strong experience completing biodiversity net gain and will provide guidance throughout the planning system process, from the initial land purchase agreements to monitoring assessments.
+Our team has strong experience completing BNG and will provide guidance throughout the planning system process.
+This applies from the initial land purchase agreements to monitoring assessments.

 Calculating Biodiversity Net Gain

 Metrics assign every habitat on a site a ‘biodiversity unit value’ according to its relative importance for biodiversity.
 This enables comparison between the existing value of a site and what will be delivered through development or management and post development.
 This may include an increase in natural habitats through retention and enhancement and/or creation, which goes over and above the environmental habitat originally on site.

 BNG can be calculated through the DEFRA biodiversity metric 3.1, which requires a limited number of factors.
 These factors include: